Jamie Spears suspended as conservator of Britney Spears - Local News 8

 “Britney deserves to wake up tomorrow without her father as her conservator,” Rosengart said.
 “It is what my client wants, it what my client needs, it is what my client deserves.”

 He cited behavior he called “unfathomable,” based on reporting by the New York Times.
-Rosengart accused the elder Spears of placing a recording device in her bedroom, allegations an attorney for Jamie Spears did not directly respond to when previously contacted by CNN.
+Rosengart accused the elder Spears of placing a recording device in his daughter’s bedroom, an allegation a representative for Jamie Spears did not respond to when previously contacted by CNN.

 In response, Vivian Thoreen, attorney for Jamie Spears, said “It’s not evidence, it’s rhetoric.”

-Rosengart said the singer would like an orderly transition and an opportunity to put a conservatorship termination plan in place in the next 30 to 45 days.
+Rosengart said the singer, who did not attend Wednesday’s hearing, would like an orderly transition and an opportunity to put a plan in place to terminate her conservatorship altogether in the next 30 to 45 days.

+Judge Penny set a court date to consider that request on November 12.
+An additional hearing was scheduled for December 13 to address other outstanding matters in the case.

-Over the summer, Britney Spears made a powerful plea to end the 13-year arrangement, describing the way her court-ordered conservatorship has been managed by her father as “f—ing cruelty.”
+Over the summer, Britney Spears made a powerful plea to end the court-ordered arrangement, describing the way her father has managed her conservatorship as “f—ing cruelty.”

 Jamie Spears has served has conservator of his daughter’s estate since its inception.
 He was also the conservator of her person, overseeing her health and medical issues until he stepped aside in 2019.
-That’s when Jodi Montgomery was appointed conservator of Spears’ person, a position she still holds.
+Jodi Montgomery was appointed conservator of Spears’ person at that time, a position she still holds.

+Supporters of Spears gathered outside the courthouse celebrated developments from the hearing on Wednesday.

 The-CNN-Wire